Do you want to learn how to stop counting calories?

-It’s boring, time-consuming, and difficult to do.
+It’s stressful, time-consuming, and difficult to do.
 Unfortunately, many experts claim that counting calories is the only way that you can lose or gain weight.

 Thankfully, there is a simple way that you can measure your food intake and have a pretty good estimate of the number of calories you are consuming without actually having to count them.